Blueposey/CloudWomenHack/README.md

     - Azure Data Factory (Free: 5 low-frequency activities )

 # Welcome to The Nourish Network
 The Nourish Network is a simple application that assists organizations tackling food waste by using AI to connect food banks and mutual aid organizations with food retailers, wholesalers, and farmers; to resolve some of the logistical and administrative barriers.
-Our goal is to create and train a model that can predict food availability, optimize logistics, and identify food surplus Ensure that food banks can easily access information about available food.
-To do present the data we will create a simple web API interface for organizations to use that exposes the following data:
+Our goal is to create and train a model that can predict food availability, optimize logistics, and identify food surplus to ensure that food banks can easily access information about available food.
+To present the data we will create a simple web API interface for organizations to use that exposes the following data:

     - Areas of food availblity and surplus
     - Areas of predicted food insecurity and need